Well, we've all heard about it.....it's GREEN, GREEN, GREEN! An over-used term for the architects? A jingoistic sales tool?

 Green building guidelines of various sorts have existed in North America for over 10 years.
 Today, the prime examples of green guidelines are the products of the USGBC's LEED program.

 Guidelines, however, are seldom written in language that can be readily adopted into or referenced by codes and standards.
-In the case of LEED, this is especially true, since it is a points-based system that is largely devoid of mandates on efficiency.
+In the case of LEED, this is especially true, since it is a points-based system.
 Rather, LEED provides options to the designer that allow for 'trade-offs', such as substituting a bicycle storage area for genuine and measurable energy or water use efficiencies.
 LEED is not developed through a recognized consensus process.

 On the other hand, consensus-based standards and codes are the vehicles by which efficiency mandates can be introduced into the new construction process (and in some cases, renovation and reconstruction processes as well).
 Standards and codes are usually written in code-adoptable language suited to direct reference in legislation and regulation.